ExaScience/elprep/README.md

 ## Binaries

 You can download a precompiled binary of elPrep [here](https://github.com/ExaScience/elprep/releases) upon accepting the license agreement.
-This binary was created using the 64-bit LispWorks 6.1 Professional Edition for Linux.
+This binary was created using the 64-bit LispWorks 6.1.1 Professional Edition for Linux.

 ## GitHub

 The elPrep source code is freely available on GitHub. elPrep is implemented in Common Lisp using the LispWorks compiler for Linux.
+We have an experimental branch for SBCL, which will merged with the main branch in the next release.

 	elPrep GitHub clone URL: